-New Student & Family Programs (NSFP) is committed to providing services to cultivate new students and family connections and engagement in the community.
+New Student and Family Programs (NSFP) is committed to providing services to cultivate new student and family connections and engagement in the community.
 Eastern views orientation as on ongoing and multi-faceted transition process which involves academic, intellectual, civic, and personal development.
 NSFP builds collaboration between students, families, and the institution for the common goals of student learning, development, and success.

 The vision of New Student & Family Programs (NSFP) is to deliver best in class services that promote retention and graduation through services and programs that encourage students to connect, engage, and learn.
-The department, with the expertise and wisdom of the university and its resources, provides for student success through education, communication, and the collaboration of the wisdom of parents and families.
+The department, with the expertise and wisdom of the university and its resources, provides for student success through education, communication, and collaboration with parents and families.